shiyanalex/proxy/README.md

 ## How to set up

 1. Create a VM in Google Cloud (e2-small works fine).
-Create random network tag for it.
+In networking (left side) create a random network tag for it.

 2. Open the VM terminal in the browser and run: